OWASP/CheatSheetSeries/cheatsheets_draft/GraphQL_Cheat_Sheet.md

 > The additional mitigation technique below probably belongs in the IDOR prevention cheat sheet but isn't there so I'll leave it here for now.

 One alternative protection would be creating an abstraction of the ID that is usually mapped to the requester's session.
 For example, instead of the user requesting a picture via its direct ID, they would request picture 2 in their account and the backend would use that abstract ID with the user's ID to derive the actual direct ID of the picture.
 This prevents the user from being able to provide their own direct identifier for an object and ensures that the user can only access objects belonging to them.
 Another abstraction mechanism could involve using different IDs for the frontend vs the backend with some unpredictable translation that happens on the backend where the user does not have any influence.

-### Follow General User Input Best Practices

-This section is meant to cover general best practices for handling user input and what not to do.
-Some of these would include:

-- Do not add any user input to a system call or similar
-- Do not add raw user input directly in an HTTP request or response (neither in the body nor the headers)

 ## Other Resources